 These changes undoubtedly came about because of Morgana’s manipulations.
 She was aware of those future’s through the use of magic and therefore she did her best to prevent them from happening and she did change when Gwen was made queen and her entire future with Merlin too.

 Of course ultimately Gwen did become Queen and Morgana did die at Merlin’s hand.
 This however can be seen as Morgana not being entirely successful in changing the future rather than that those things always had to happen anyway.
 She still managed to change it in a large number of ways, but just not in the ways she had wanted.
-If she hadn’t had Merlin who was also aware of the future battling against her (in secret) then chances are she would have been successful and prevented those futures from happening completely and utterly which she very nearly almost did.
+If she hadn’t had Merlin who was also aware of the future battling against her (in secret) then chances are she would have been successful and prevented those futures from happening completely which she very nearly almost did.

-Thus with this in mind Merlin and Arthurs destinies were not a foregone conclusion either.
+With this in mind Merlin and Arthurs destinies were not a foregone conclusion either.
 They were simply one of many possible futures that the Dragon had foreseen in some way using magic like Gwen’s coronation and Morgana begging Merin to help her on the battlefield as she died.

 A lot of fans have blamed Kilgharrah and even Arthur himself for the bleak ending, but to me the blame for Arthur’s death and Camelot’s fall rests solely on the shoulders of a young man.
 His name Merlin!